bpinedah/invoiceman/README.md

 invoiceman.generate(options, function (err, data) {
   if (err) throw err;
-  // Do stuffs with data.
+  // Do stuffs with data and your new PDF file is on your output path });
-});
 ```
 ### Respuesta OK